 That doesn’t look good in a snazzy advert.
 (2)

 In 2013, the Federal Trade Commission took down several companies for making false claims about the supposed weight loss benefits of the HCG diet.

 In their report, the FTC documented the fact that claims were inaccurately made concerning HCG being able to cause rapid, sustainable weight loss (see the advert earlier in my article for an example of this).
 You can read the report here if you want.

 It is now illegal to sell HCG for weight loss purposes due to the lack of scientific evidence supporting it’s validity.

 Also, I’d like to point out the common sense vacuum which saw some c**kwaffle in a Facebook group advise Sherrie’s pal to eat just six apples as a form of punishment for eating too many carbs the previous day.

 The HCG Diet – Final Words

-Anybody trying to sell you the benefits of the HCG diet is a f**king charlatan, looking to make a quick buck at your expense.
+Anybody trying to sell you a program based on a HCG diet is a f**king charlatan looking to make a quick buck at your expense.

 - Birmingham, C. L., et al. Human chorionic gonadotropin is of no value in the management of obesity.
 Can Med Assoc J. (1983)